teddyful/teddy-upgrader/README.md

 ### Help

-Run `npm run build -- -h` or `node build.js -h` to see a complete list of usage options.
+Run `npm run upgrade -- -h` or `node upgrade.js -h` to see a complete list of usage options.

 ### Backups